 WHY KNOWING SALARY RANGES IN GERMANY IS ESSENTIAL

-Why Knowing Salary Ranges In Germany Is Essential – When you’re searching for work in Berlin, or elsewhere in Germany, it’s a good idea to know the salary range (Gehaltsband) for your chosen profession.
-Your desired salary range is actually one of the very first things a German company will ask you about.
+When you’re searching for work in Germany, it’s a good idea to know the salary range (Gehaltsband) for your chosen profession.
+Your desired salary range is actually one of the very first things a German company will ask you about during an interview.

 SALARY RANGES IN GERMANY